By Shashank Hegde on Jun 17, 2016 3:10:34 AM

 Advantages of CI

-- There is no integration step which saves time
+- There is no integration testing step, which saves time

 - Since code is committed frequently, roll-back is easier in case of any major issues

-- Makes code robust and speeds up the development work
+- Makes code robust and speeds up the development in an agile environment

 Jenkins is an open source tool to perform continuous integration.
 Jenkins is great at finding issues in software early.
 The main aim of Jenkins is to build when an event has occurred.
 For example, ‘build after every few minutes’ or ‘build after every commit’.
 Jenkins also monitors test execution and sends out notifications when a build has passed or failed.
 It builds and tests your software continuously and monitors the execution and status of jobs, making life easier for the team and identifies issues at the earliest.
 Jenkins is a highly configurable system and also supports lots of plug-ins